furechan/mintalib/README.md

 ## Example Notebooks

-You can find example notebooks in the `examples` folder.
+Example notebooks in the `examples` folder.

 ## Installation